 When you choose to pursue nursing at UW-Eau Claire you join a program that has a long standing reputation of excellence.
 You will be challenged by a curriculum that is interwoven in a variety of disciplines such as the natural and social sciences, humanities and nursing specific science courses.
-And when you leave you will be ready to take on any situation because of the hands-on experience you will gain through clinicals, lab simulations and cultural immersion experiences.
+And when you leave you will be ready to take on any situation because of the great experience you will gain through clinicals, lab simulations and cultural immersion experiences.

 What you need to get started